imanghafoori1/laravel-MasterPass/README.md

 $bool = Auth::isLoggedInByMasterPass();

 ```
-Or in blade files you can use our directives :
+Or in blade files you can use our directives:

 ```php